maybebyte/anthesis/linux-cant-do-x.md

 ## Linux is powerful

-If you're not convinced that Linux is good enough for your needs, here are some places you can find Linux:
+Here are some places Linux can be found:

 - [Linux runs on the top 500
   supercomputers](https://www.top500.org/statistics/details/osfam/1/).
-- Your favorite website is almost certainly [powered by a Unix-like operating system](https://w3techs.com/technologies/details/os-unix) ([probably Linux](https://w3techs.com/technologies/details/os-linux)).
+- Most websites are [powered by a Unix-like operating system](https://w3techs.com/technologies/details/os-unix) ([probably Linux](https://w3techs.com/technologies/details/os-linux)).
 - Linux is good enough for Google--both Android and ChromeOS are based